OpenRiskNet/home/openshift/recipes/serving-via-the-tsb.md

     oc create -f <template> -n openrisknet-applications

+>   Note - if you make modifications to your template you will need to remove
+    the old template from the TSB and install the new one.
+The TSB does not know where your template came from so the installed template is a static copy of a template.
+See the *Removing application templates* section below.

 ## Installing an application from a template

 With your template installed, from a suitable destination *project* you will